इस व्यंजन को हिन्दी में पढ़ें

 - Add salt only when you are going to makes dosas.

-- Now heat a flat griddle or tawa on medium heat.Clean the griddle with wet cloth or kitchen towel
+- Heat a flat griddle or tawa on medium heat.Clean the griddle with wet cloth or kitchen towel

 Some Tips/ Suggestions: